 The joint is damaged by injury or arthritis

-While these causes are straightforward, there are several other options that will need to be explored by a medical professional.
-Proper identification of the cause of your condition helps to make sure that you receive the appropriate care and treatment.
+While these causes are fairly straightforward, there are several other options that will need to be explored by a medical professional in order to ensure that you receive the appropriate care and treatment.

 We often think of sleep apnea as an annoying condition that doesn’t allow people to get a full night’s rest.
 However, sleep apnea can be a very dangerous condition if it is left untreated.

-Fortunately, there are many other options that may be able to help with your sleep apnea and help you get quality sleep again.
+Fortunately, there are other options that may be able to help you with your sleep apnea and get quality sleep once again.

 Obstructive sleep apnea – This condition is caused by something that completely or partially blocks your airway.
 Obstructive sleep apnea is the most common form of sleep apnea.